freimair/yatb/readme.md

-Yet another Terminate Button (YaTB) for Eclipse
+Yet some other Terminate Buttons for Eclipse
 ====

 ## Why